Goochy72/Audio-Visualizer/README.md

 Run this command:

-sudo apt install libpulse-dev libncurses5-dev build-essential pulseaudio
+~'sudo apt install libpulse-dev libncurses5-dev build-essential pulseaudio'

 Navigate to the directory where you have the 'fftw.c' file

 Run these commands:

-gcc -o fftw fftw.c -lpulse-simple -lpulse -lncurses -lm
+~'gcc -o fftw fftw.c -lpulse-simple -lpulse -lncurses -lm'

-./fftw
+~'./fftw'

 Play audio and it should start working!!